Aaron-Bopp/TIM/morality.md

 >
 > Morality is the differentiation of intentions, decisions and actions between those that are distinguished as proper (right) and those that are improper (wrong).
 >
-> Morality can be a body of standards or principles derived from a code of conduct from a particular philosophy, religion or culture, or it can derive from a standard that a person believes should be universal.
+> Morality can be a body of standards or principles derived from a code of conduct from a particular [[philosophy]], [[religion]] or [[culture]], or it can derive from a standard that a person believes should be universal.
 Morality may also be specifically synonymous with "goodness" or "rightness".
 >

 > ![[articles_Highlights From philosophy.ucsc.edu#^212218154]]